 For a fork to occur, the knight must be simultaneously attacking 2 enemy pieces.
 The cases where the knight forks is when the forked enemy pieces are on both 1 and 2 or 1 and 3 or 1 and 4 etc… The total possible number of combinations is found by 8C2 = 28 (some maths).
 First, here are 4 examples of simple forks, in each case, the fork wins material:

-In figure 2, if white plays Nf4+, black will lose his queen after being forced to move his king.
+Above, if white plays Nf4+, black will lose his queen after being forced to move his king.
 White will then go on to win in standard fashion.

-In figure 3, white can fork black by playing Nc7+, which wins the rook after the black king moves somewhere.
+Above, white can fork black by playing Nc7+, which wins the rook after the black king moves somewhere.
 The material imbalance should then be enough to simplify into a winning endgame.

 In this position, white can fork black with Nxf7 -This wins the exchange.
 To give you some idea, this trap is one that has arisen out of the opening.
 It could have happened like this: 1. e4 e5 2.
 Nf3 Nc6 3.
 Bc4 Nf6 4.
 Ng5 h6??
 5. Nxf7.